Penal Code § 667(a) requires a trial court to impose a five-year sentence enhancement for each prior serious felony conviction.

 It is against this general background that the case of People v.
 Shaun Reginald Shaw was heard in San Diego County Superior Court.
 The basic facts were that Shaw was storing vehicles on William C.’s property without his permission and William C. had one of the vehicles towed.
 Enraged, Shaw broke into William’s home, swinging a hatchet and demanding “his mother fucking cars” and threatening to “kill his ass.”
 Shaw cut William’s lip with the hatchet and pursued William through the house, punching him and verbally threatening his life.

-A jury convicted him of burglary, assault with a deadly weapon and make a criminal threat.
+A jury convicted him of burglary, assault with a deadly weapon and making a criminal threat.
 He had a prior serious felony conviction and the trial court judge imposed the five-year serious prior felony enhancement, adding five years to his sentence under Penal Code § 667(a).
 His total sentence was 21 years and four months in state prison.
-This sentence also included four one-year enhancements for having four prior prison sentences (under AB 136, the imposition of such prior enhancements under Penal Code § 667.5(b)0 is illegal now).
+This sentence also included four one-year enhancements for having four prior prison sentences (under AB 136, the imposition of such prior enhancements under Penal Code § 667.5(b) is illegal now).
 Shaw’s prior serious felony was 25 years old.

 Mr. Shaw filed a petition for resentencing under Senate Bill 1393 and the judge, Frederick L. Link, again imposed the five-year serious felony enhancement.